-Teradata TPump does not move data in large blocks like Fastload or Multiload.
-Instead, it loads one row at a time, using row hash locks.
-Row hash locks allow TPump to do many concurrent INSERTs and UPDATEs on a table.
+Teradata TPump loads data one row at a time, utilizing row hash locks to facilitate numerous concurrent INSERTs and UPDATEs on a table.
+This approach differs from Fastload or Multiload, which transfer data in large blocks.

 The Teradata TPump Features

-Real-time loading: Transactional systems need to get the data as soon as possible into the data warehouse.
-TPump allows performing near real-time updates from source systems into Teradata.
+Transactional systems require rapid data transfer to the data warehouse.
+TPump facilitates near real-time updates from source systems to Teradata.

 DML Functionality: TPump can do DML functions (like Multiload).
 This includes INSERT, UPDATE, and DELETE statements.

-Advantages over Bulk Loading with Fastload or Multiload: TPump allows USI and NUSI.
-While Fastload requires that the target table be empty, TPump can load into a populated table, such as the Multiload.
+TPump offers advantages over bulk loading with Fastload or Multiload by allowing for the use of USI and NUSI.
+Unlike Fastload, which requires the target table to be empty, TPump can load data into an already populated table, including tables using Multiload.